 We ordered a full panel.
-When his Lp(a) came back at 178 nmol/L — well into the 95th percentile — the mystery was solved immediately.
+When his Lp(a) came back at 178 nmol/L — well into the 95th percentile — the mystery was solved.
 He had been carrying a significant, heritable cardiovascular risk for decades.
 Nobody had looked for it.
 And because nobody had looked for it, nobody had done anything about it.

 Elevated Lp(a) affects approximately one in five people globally — and the vast majority of them have never been told.